fieldtrip/website/development/guideline/documentation.md

 - FieldTrip should be written with capital "F" and capital "T"
 - All FieldTrip functions should be written in the text made **bold**, without .m, and with a link to the reference documentation: i.e. **[ft_preprocessing](/reference/ft_preprocessing)**
 - When you add a new page, please give it relevant [tags](#how_to_add_tags).
-- If you see something that needs to be fixed in the documentation, report it as issue on the [github page for the website](https://github.com/fieldtrip/website/issues)
+- If you see something that needs to be fixed in the documentation, report it as issue on [GitHub](https://github.com/fieldtrip/website/issues)
 - Please structure new tutorials [in the following way](#how_to_structure_a_tutorial).
 - Please give clear [names for example data](</#How to name example data>).
 - If you refer to file formats using the extension, please do it like .txt, .dat or .ext in general.